 It’s interesting the book of Esther is the only book of the bible that doesn’t mention God’s name.
 This young lady didn’t hear a voice from heaven.
 An angel didn’t speak to her.
 A prophet didn’t say, “Thus saith the Lord…” She simply walked it out.

 Six years ago, I was walking in my calling and purpose.
-I knew I’d been called to teach the Word of God in a simple, straightforward manner that would allow anyone, adult or child, to understand biblical principles, doctrine, and stories, and apply them to their lives.
-I was singing on the praise team, overseeing the women’s ministry, and counseling.
-I was witnessing for Christ and preaching the Gospel of Jesus Christ.
+I was teaching, singing on the praise team, overseeing the women’s ministry, counseling, witnessing for Christ and preaching the Gospel of Jesus Christ as the Holy Spirit instructed.
 I thought I was set!
 Until I was diagnosed with breast cancer.

 My purpose expanded to include encouraging women who’ve been diagnosed with the same illness.
 My point is, people may think they know their purpose and may even be walking in it, but God has a way of switching things up.